The 7 Best WooCommerce Search Plugins

 Bonus: Remove WooCommerce Features

 Tired of cluttering your WooCommerce store with features you don’t need?
-Remove WooCommerce Features could be the right solution if you just need some simple changes to your existing search bar.
+Our tutorials and plugins could be the right solution if you just need some simple changes to your existing search bar.

-- Disable Single Search Result Redirect: WooCommerce has done many things to help speed up the search to purchase funnel for customers, which is why they redirect customers to the product page if a search result turns up only a single result.
-If you don’t like that functionality, here’s how to stop it with Remove WooCommerce Features.
+- Disable Single Search Result Redirect: WooCommerce has done many things to help speed up the search-to-purchase funnel for customers, which is why they redirect customers to the product page if a search result turns up only a single result.
+If you don’t like that functionality, check out our tutorials on how to turn it off yourself or with our plugin.

 - Remove WooCommerce Search Result Count: It’s common practice these days to show the number of results returned for a given search and WooCommerce has built this feature into their search interface at both the top and bottom of the results page.
-You can remove it with theme editing, or you can follow this tutorial to do it with Remove WooCommerce Features.
+You can use our tutorials to remove it with theme editing or you can purchase our simple plugin to do it for you.